 - and methods of auditing to use.

-Keep in mind, that GRIN tech’s digital marketing & development blog is focused on delivering content from Entrepreneur & Business perspective, so this article is tailored accordingly.
+Keep in mind, that GRIN tech’s digital marketing & development blog focused on delivering content from Entrepreneur & Business perspective, so this article tailored accordingly.

 What is UX audit

-I think for digital industry it is quite common perception that UX is about improving easiness of website use (i.e. helping users to perform some action) via design changes.
-It is more beneficial to assume a wider perspective – e.g. intrusive (or broken) email automation is also a User Experience in its core and therefore the whole set of user interactions with brand via Internet can be subject to audit and re-evaluation.
+I think for the digital industry it is quite a common perception that UX is about improving the easiness of website use (i.e., helping users to perform some action) via design changes.
+It is more beneficial to assume a broader perspective – e.g., intrusive (or broken) email automation is also a User Experience in its core, and therefore the whole set of user interactions with a brand via the Internet can be subject to audit and re-evaluation.

 When to perform UX audit